 I met with a young venture capitalist today who has been investing aggressively in consumer internet over the past 18 months.
 We discussed investment philosophies and it got me thinking about my own.
-I began making angel investments in 1999 through Bayview Partners, the Robertson Stephens partner fund.
+I began making angel investments in 1999 through Bayview Partners, the Robertson Stephens & Co. partners fund.
 Some went well.
 Most did not.
 After leaving Robbie Stephens, I made a few investments on my own.
 A higher percentage of these went well (Wayport, Cars Direct), but several went to zero or returned less than my invested capital.
-Over the past two years, as startup fever has consumed New York City, with a front row seat, I’ve resumed angel investing on a selective basis and feel as though my chances for success continue to improve with each successive investment made.
-Much has been written about venture investing theory, pattern recognition and the like, and I agree with most of it, but I think it takes some actual investing experience over several years to establish a sound approach and philosophy, including a few mistakes along the way.
-As James Joyce famously said: A man’s mistakes are his portals of discovery.
-Sadly (for their LPs), some of the new players in venture capital are diving in head first, learning as they go and most likely losing gobs of money in the process.
+Over the past two years, with New York City playing a more active role in the technology startup game, I’ve decided to take advantage of my front row seat and have resumed angel investing on a selective basis.
+I feel my chances for success continue to improve with each successive investment made as my ability to recognize patterns grows.
+Much has been written about venture investing theory, pattern recognition and the like, and I agree with most of it, but I think it takes some actual investing experience over several years (more…)

 This chart graphs the traffic on Sphere’s blog in April.
 As you can see, traffic chugs along fairly consistently at 150-300 visits per day, then spikes to more than 3,000 the day of our acquisition, which was covered by various high profile blogs and mainstream publishers.
 What’s funny is that the influx of traffic only lasts two days before returning to previous levels.
 In fact, over the past week, traffic has dipped down in the 100-150 range, which is lower than normal.
 Perhaps, our ruby slippers are wearing thin:) It just goes to show that fame is often fickle and short-lived….